Coe College Data & Information Overview

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Coe, approximately 78% of students took out student loans averaging $8,108 a year.
 That adds up to $32,432 over four years for those students.

-How Much Money Do Coe Graduates Make?bachelor's degree recipients from Coe make around $46,200 per year during the early years of their employment.
+How Much Money Do Coe Graduates Make?students who graduate from Coe with a bachelor's degree go on to jobs where they make an average salary of $46,200 in their early years.
 That's great news for Coe students since it is 16% more than the average college graduate's salary of $39,802 per year.

 Location of Coe College